usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-verification.md

   9. Verify you have followed all of the necessary steps in the "Verification" section.
 To check a box, change the text `[ ]` to `[x]` instead or click the checkbox after saving the issue.
 Do not create the issue unless you are able to check all of these boxes.

-There is an [example project verification issue](https://github.com/usf-cs212-fall2019/template-project/issues/2) in the project template repository:
+~~There is an [example project verification issue](https://github.com/usf-cs212-fall2019/template-project/issues/2) in the project template repository:~~ **SCREENSHOT PENDING UPDATE**

 {% include screenshot.html image="project-verification-issue.png" zoom="50%" %}

 If you make a mistake, please edit the issue.
 Do **not** delete the issue or close the issue and create a new one.

+All of these steps have a reason; I track the number of issues related to verification and review for each project.
+I use these statistics to set the schedule each semester, and to track your individual progress.

 {% include anchor.html level="h2" text="Functionality Grading" %}